AntiLibrary5/nicools-kitchen/_posts/2025-08-20-pickled-onions.md

 video_link: "I didn't film a recipe for this one, sorry guys"
 ---

 I was super bored that day, nothing out of the ordinary, and had an abundance of onions.
-So thenI went to the supermarket, bought some onions and decided to put them in a jar.
+So then I went to the supermarket, bought some onions and decided to put them in a jar.

 ## Ingredients